johnfosborneiii/export-artifactory-oci-metadata/README.md

 # Artifactory Repository Metadata Retrieval

-This repository contains scripts to export Docker/OCI image metadata from JFrog Artifactory
+This repository contains scripts to export Docker/OCI image metadata from JFrog Artifactory as CSV

 ## Prerequisites